cascade-wp6/2015_schneider_kefi/README.md

 This is the original simulation code used to produce the results of the study.
 It initialises a list of parameter combinations `iterations`, that iterates environmental quality, b (a sequence from 0 to 1 with a steplength 0.02) and grazing pressure (a sequence from 0 to 0.5 with a steplength of 0.01), which is used to invoke instances of the simulation code on a parallel cluster, using `foreach() %dopar% ` of the foreach package (see below).
 Each parameter combination is replicated 5--10 times on a landscape that is initialized with randomly distributed plants.
 The initial vegetation cover is drawn as a uniform random number within the range of 0.8 and 0.9.
 This simulation serves to evaluate the steady state vegetation cover and spatial pattern arising from each parameter combination.

 The result summary that is returned in `result$out` contains mean values of these replicates.
-Also the cumulative patch size distributions calculated from the final landscapes of the replicates are pooled into an object `dd4` and fitted using the function `PLfit()` (see above).
+Also the cumulative patch size distributions calculated from the final landscapes of the replicates are pooled into an object `dd4` and fitted using the function `fitPL()` (see above).

 The lines stored in `result$out` of all parameter sets are merged into one data.frame by the `foreach()` function and stored into a file `output.csv`.